 2. Technology, trends and behaviours

-Have new and existing technologies had an impact on the way we interact with others and our behaviours?
-If so, what is the impact on our relationships, values and broader society?
+How have new and existing technologies had an impact on the way we interact with others and our behaviours?
+What impact have digital technologies had on our relationships, values and broader society?
 In this activity we will start to explore some literature on the topic of technology, and its impact on our private lives, through the digital wellbeing lens.

 We’ll be hearing from a range of staff from the University of York, including academics and professional staff.
 They will offer their perspectives on digital technology and wellbeing, and provide us with an insight into their research.